Cinnamon Chip Scones

 - 1 tablespoon ground cinnamon

 - 1/2 teaspoon vanilla extract

-Whisk together flour, sugar, baking powder, and salt in a medium-sized mixing bowl.
+- Whisk together flour, sugar, baking powder, salt, and cinnamon in a medium-sized mixing bowl.

-In a separate bowl, mix eggs, heavy whipping cream, and vanilla.
+- In a separate bowl, mix eggs, sour cream, and vanilla extract.

-Use your hands to gently fold in the pumpkin pie spice chips.
+- Use your hands to gently fold in the cinnamon chips.

-Bake for 20 minutes or until the tops are slightly browned.
+- Bake for 20 minutes or until the sides are slightly browned.

 Join my mailing list - and receive a free eBook!